DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

                  GROUP BY sensorid;
 ```

-DataSQRL's flavor of SQL is called "SQRL", has a more concise syntax, and allows explicit data and function imports.
+DataSQRL's flavor of SQL is called "SQRL", which defines tables using the `:=` assignment operator and supports explicit data and function imports.

-In the script, we import the sensor data we are monitoring and a time function we use for aggregation.
+In the script, we import the sensor data we are processing and a time function we use for aggregation.

 We define the `SecReading` table that aggregates all sensor metrics within one second to smooth our temperature readings.
 We define another table `SensorMaxTemp` which computes the maximum temperature in the last minute for each sensor.